Odsodium/Hypixel-Bedwars-Maps/README.md

 # Hypixel-Bedwars-Maps

-These are all the bedwars maps I have. if you have any I dont have, create a pull request or contact me on discord Bs_zombie#7353
+These are all the bedwars maps I have.
+If you have any I dont have, create a pull request or contact me on discord Bs_zombie#7353

 # Missing Maps: